ARANESP® (darbepoetin alfa) Dialysis HCP Information

 • In controlled clinical trials, ESAs increased the risk of death in patients undergoing coronary artery bypass graft surgery (CABG) and the risk of deep venous thrombosis (DVT) in patients undergoing orthopedic procedures.

-• Control hypertension prior to initiating and during treatment with ARANESP®.
+• Control hypertension prior to initiating and during treatment with ARANESP® or EPOGEN®.

-• ARANESP® increases the risk of seizures in patients with CKD.
+• ARANESP® and EPOGEN® increase the risk of seizures in patients with CKD.
 Monitor patients closely for new-onset seizures, premonitory symptoms, or change in seizure frequency.

-• For lack or loss of hemoglobin response to ARANESP®, initiate a search for causative factors.
+• For lack or loss of hemoglobin response to ARANESP® or EPOGEN®, initiate a search for causative factors.
 If typical causes of lack or loss of hemoglobin response are excluded, evaluate for PRCA.

-• Cases of PRCA and of severe anemia, with or without other cytopenias that arise following the development of neutralizing antibodies to erythropoietin have been reported in patients treated with ARANESP®.
+• Cases of PRCA and of severe anemia, with or without other cytopenias that arise following the development of neutralizing antibodies to erythropoietin have been reported in patients treated with ARANESP® or EPOGEN®.

 • This has been reported predominantly in patients with CKD receiving ESAs by subcutaneous administration.

-• PRCA has also been reported in patients receiving ESAs for anemia related to hepatitis C treatment (an indication for which ARANESP® is not approved).
+• PRCA has also been reported in patients receiving ESAs for anemia related to hepatitis C treatment (an indication for which ARANESP® and EPOGEN® are not approved).

-• If severe anemia and low reticulocyte count develop during treatment with ARANESP®, withhold ARANESP® and evaluate patients for neutralizing antibodies to erythropoietin.
+• If severe anemia and low reticulocyte count develop during treatment with ARANESP® or EPOGEN®, withhold ARANESP® or EPOGEN® and evaluate patients for neutralizing antibodies to erythropoietin.

-• Permanently discontinue ARANESP® in patients who develop PRCA following treatment with ARANESP®, or other erythropoietin protein drugs.
+• Permanently discontinue ARANESP® or EPOGEN® in patients who develop PRCA following treatment with ARANESP®, EPOGEN®, or other erythropoietin protein drugs.
 Do not switch patients to other ESAs.

-• Blistering and skin exfoliation reactions including Erythema multiforme and Stevens-Johnson Syndrome (SJS)/Toxic Epidermal Necrolysis (TEN), have been reported in patients treated with ESAs (including ARANESP®) in the postmarketing setting.
-Discontinue ARANESP® therapy immediately if a severe cutaneous reaction, such as SJS/TEN, is suspected.
+• Blistering and skin exfoliation reactions including Erythema multiforme and Stevens-Johnson Syndrome (SJS)/Toxic Epidermal Necrolysis (TEN), have been reported in patients treated with ESAs (including ARANESP® and EPOGEN®) in the postmarketing setting.
+Discontinue ARANESP® or EPOGEN® therapy immediately if a severe cutaneous reaction, such as SJS/TEN, is suspected.

 • Adverse reactions (≥ 10%) in ARANESP® clinical studies in patients with CKD were hypertension, dyspnea, peripheral edema, cough, and procedural hypotension.